 Learn how we grow & clean our bird seeds>

 Are all bird seed mixes the same?
 It is also important to bear in mind that not all bird seed mixes are the same.
-When selecting a seed mix, be sure to choose one with high-quality ingredients.
+This bird feeding tip is about choosing your seed mixes carefully.
+When selecting a seed mix, be sure to choose one with high-quality ingredients that appeals to the birds that visit your garden most often.
 Seeds fall into two categories:

 Some wild birds, such as house sparrows, yellowhammers, chaffinches and reed buntings, are lovers of the cereal grains.
 Cereal grains include wheat, barley, naked oats, millet, canary seed and maize.